Updated Jan 24, 2026

 Text Link

-Building a payment app like PayPal might sound impossible without coding experience, but with Adalo’s no-code platform, you can create a functional digital wallet application in weeks rather than months.
-This tutorial walks you through building an app with user authentication, wallet management, money transfers, and transaction history—all without writing native code.
+Building a payment app like PayPal might sound impossible without coding experience, but with Adalo’s platform, you can create a functional digital wallet application in weeks rather than months.
+This tutorial walks you through building an app with user authentication, wallet management, money transfers, and transaction history.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Compliance note: Fintech apps have significant regulatory obligations (e.g., money transmission, KYC/AML, sanctions).
 Plan early with a fintech attorney and, where appropriate, banking partners.